Salesforce

 11. Screw the new filter on by hand until the gasket lightly contacts the oil filter adapter.

 12. Then, tighten the filter an additional three quarters to one full turn.
+Confirm it is tight and secure.

 Oil fill location (10 kW)